StefanoAnzolut/business-guide/source/integrations/google.rst

 **Uninstalling the plug-in**

-To uninstall the plug-in from your admin account:
+To uninstall the plug-in from your Google Drive admin account:

 - Click on **Settings** in the upper right